-Please note, this course does not include the exam in the cost for events before 5th October 2020.
-To book the exam and take it at the end of your course please book on code fpmex-3 with one of our team
+This course does not include the exam in the cost for events before 5th October 2020.
+To book the exam and take it at the end of your course please book on code FPMEX-3 with one of our team.

 This entry-level course provides a comprehensive overview of project management that focuses on applying the core principles to make better decisions, understand consequences and generate success.
 Relevant for any project in any area of business, the course covers the pragmatic skills and techniques necessary for effective project delivery.